danielpquinn/springfield-web-spa/README.md

 code samples are available at http://github.com/danielpquinn/springfield-web-spa

-This meetup should be interesting if you've heard of frameworks like Backbone, Ember, Angular and React, but you haven't had time to dive in too deep.
+This meetup should be interesting if you've heard of frameworks like Backbone, Ember, Angular and React and want to learn more about how they work.
 We will give a brief overview of the history of single page web applications before diving into a minimal implementation of a framework that provides a model, view and router.

 ## Agenda